SRP governance and elections

-Learn about the two organizations that make up SRP and the biennial elections for the board and council for each.
+Start here to learn about the two organizations that make up SRP and the elections for the Board and Council, held every two years.

 SRP is made up of two organizations.
 The Salt River Valley Water Users’ Association, also known as “the Association,” is a private water corporation that was formed in 1903.
 The Salt River Project Agricultural Improvement and Power District, also known as “the District,” is an agricultural improvement district and political subdivision of the State of Arizona that was formed in 1937.
 Each of these organizations is governed separately.